sage-code/maj/alphabet.md

 qe | ghe      | ɢe
 qi | ghi      | ɢi

-Note: These sounds are rarely used in Maj

 **description:**

 * sound `ts`  is `t͡s` like `t's` in "cats";